What We Believe

 Of the Atonement for Sin

-We believe that the salvation of sinners is wholly of grace through the mediatory office of the Son of God, who by appointment of the Father, freely took upon Him our nature, yet without sin, honored the divine law by His personal obedience, and by His death made a full and vicarious atonement for our sins; that His atonement consisted not in setting us an example by His death as a martyr, but was the voluntary substitution of Himself in the sinner’s place, the Just dying for the unjust, Christ, the Lord, bearing our sins in His own body on the tree; that, having risen from the dead, He is now enthroned in heaven and uniting in His wonderful person the tenderest sympathies with divine perfection, He is every way qualified to be a suitable, a compassionate and an all-sufficient Savior.
+We believe that the salvation of sinners is wholly of grace through the mediatory office of the Son of God, who, by appointment of the Father, freely took upon Himself our nature, yet without sin; honored the divine law by His personal obedience; and by His death made a full and vicarious atonement for our sins.
+His atonement consisted not in setting us an example by His death as a martyr, but in the voluntary substitution of Himself in the sinner’s place—the Just dying for the unjust, Christ the Lord bearing our sins in His own body on the tree.
+Having risen from the dead, He is now enthroned in Heaven and, uniting in His wonderful person the tenderest sympathies with divine perfection, is in every way qualified to be a suitable, compassionate, and all-sufficient Savior.

 Of Grace in the New Creation

-We believe that in order to be saved, sinners must be born again; that the new birth is a new creation in Christ Jesus; that it is instantaneous and not a process; that in the new birth the one dead in trespasses and in sins is made partaker of the divine nature and receives eternal life, the free gift of God; that the new creation is brought about in a manner above our comprehension, not by culture, not by character, nor by the will of man, but wholly and solely by the power of the Holy Spirit in connection with divine truth, so as to secure our voluntary obedience to the Gospel.
+We believe that, in order to be saved, sinners must be born again.
+The new birth is a new creation in Christ Jesus.
+It is instantaneous, not a process.
+In the new birth, one who is dead in trespasses and sins is made a partaker of the divine nature and receives eternal life, the free gift of God.
+This new creation is brought about in a manner above our comprehension—not by culture, character, or the will of man, but wholly and solely by the power of the Holy Spirit in connection with divine truth—thus securing our voluntary obedience to the Gospel.

 Of the Freeness of Salvation

-We believe in God’s electing grace; that the blessings of salvation are made free to all by the Gospel; that it is the immediate duty of all to accept them by a cordial, penitent and an obedient faith; and that nothing prevents the salvation of the greatest sinner on earth but his own inherent depravity and voluntary rejection of the Gospel: which his rejection involves him in an aggravated condemnation.
-Once a person is born again, the believer is eternally secure in their salvation by the power of God.
+We believe in God’s electing grace and that the blessings of salvation are made free to all by the Gospel.
+It is the immediate duty of all to accept them by a cordial, penitent, and obedient faith.
+We believe that nothing prevents the salvation of the greatest sinner on earth except his own inherent depravity and voluntary rejection of the Gospel, which rejection involves him in an aggravated condemnation.
+Once a person is born again, the believer is eternally secure in his salvation by the power of God.

 Of Justification

-We believe that the great gospel blessing which Christ secures to such as believe in Him is Justification; that Justification includes the forgiveness of sin and the gift of eternal life on principles of righteousness; that it is bestowed not in consideration of any works of righteousness which we have done; but solely through faith in the Redeemer’s blood, His righteousness is imputed unto us.
+We believe that the great Gospel blessing which Christ secures to those who believe in Him is justification.
+Justification includes the forgiveness of sin and the gift of eternal life on principles of righteousness.
+It is bestowed not in consideration of any works of righteousness which we have done, but solely through faith in the Redeemer’s blood, His righteousness being imputed unto us.

 Of Repentance and Faith

-We believe that Repentance and Faith are solemn obligations and also inseparable graces, wrought in our souls by the quickening Spirit of God; thereby being deeply convicted of our guilt, danger, helplessness and of the way of salvation by Christ we turn to God with unfeigned contrition, confession, and supplication for mercy, at the same time heartily receiving the Lord Jesus Christ and openly confessing Him as our only and all-sufficient Savior.
+We believe that repentance and faith are solemn obligations and inseparable graces, wrought in our souls by the quickening Spirit of God.
+Deeply convicted of our guilt, danger, helplessness, and the way of salvation through Christ, we turn to God with unfeigned contrition, confession, and supplication for mercy, while at the same time heartily receiving the Lord Jesus Christ and openly confessing Him as our only and all-sufficient Savior.

 Of the Church